Local Symmetry and Global Structure in Adaptive Voter Models: Introduction

 \section{Introduction}

-A common feature of social networks is trait-assortativity, the tendency of similar individuals to interact more intensely or frequently than dissimilar ones.
+A common feature of social networks is trait assortativity, the tendency of similar individuals to interact more intensely or frequently than dissimilar pairs.
 Assortativity can be beneficial, allowing communities of individuals who share common beliefs or experiences to pursue shared goals.
 On the other hand, assortativity can also restrict flows of information and resources across heterogeneous populations.
 Recent scrutiny, for example, has fallen on the role of online platforms in promoting political polarization by allowing users to micromanage their contacts and information sources \cite{Anagnostopoulos2014,Bakshy2015}.

 The importance of trait assortativity has inspired various models of self-sorting populations.
 Among the most influential of these is the classical Schelling model \cite{Schelling1979}, which models the emergence of spatial segregation through a preference of agents to live near a minimum number of similar neighbors.
 Inspired by this model, the authors of \cite{Henry2011} consider the case of a social network in which agents are assigned an immutable attribute vector that may model demographics or opinions.
 Agents are allowed to destroy their connections to dissimilar partners and create new connections to similar ones, with the aversion to dissimilarity governed by a tunable parameter.
-The authors show that the model always generates segregated communities for any nonzero degree of dissimilarity aversion.
+They then show that the model always generates segregated communities for any nonzero degree of dissimilarity aversion.
 Because the fixed node attributes are generated exogenously to the system dynamics, this model is most appropriate for studying assortativity based on immutable or slowly-changing attributes, such as demographic variables.
-Contrasting to these dynamics is the family of voter models \cite{Clifford1973,Holley1975}, which are also defined on networks.
+The family of voter models \cite{Clifford1973,Holley1975}, which are also defined on networks, provide a contrasting framework.
 In a typical voter model, each node is endowed with an opinion that evolves over time, usually via adoption of the opinion of a uniformly random neighbor.
-In original formulations, the network topology of a voter model is held fixed as opinions evolve.
+In the original voter model formulations, the network topology is held fixed as opinions evolve.